windicss/docs/features/dark-mode.md

 ## Media query mode

-In media query mode, it uses the built-in `@media (prefers-color-scheme: dark)` query from the browser that always matches with the users' system preference.
+In media query mode, it uses the built-in `@media (prefers-color-scheme: dark)` query from the browser that always matches with the user's system preference.

 ```js windi.config.js
 export default {